masternodeh/0-docs/docs/sd/servicedesk-info.md

 * A ticket
 * Queues of the ticketing system

-View the file at "https://0.masternode.io/pdf/Service desk agent - guide 2021-06-18 v3.pdf" for the complete guide (copy/paste the URL in the browser if it doesn't work by clicking on the link).
+View the file at https://0.masternode.io/pdf/Service-desk-agent-guide2021-06-18-v3.pdf for the complete guide.

 ### Phasing of the go live